Format: NCSA

 Highlights of a National Study of Elder Abuse Reports

-REPORTING - From 1986 to 1994 there has been a steady increase in the reporting of domestic elder abuse nationwide:
+REPORTING - From 1986 to 1996 there was been a steady increase in the reporting of domestic elder abuse nationwide:

 117,000 reports in 1986,